 The aircraft met the carrier-deck elevator dimension limits through a number of features.
 Its wings folded up through 120 degrees from a hinge at half-span, and its nose cone could be pivoted back to allow access to its radar and reduce length.
 The tail cone was split and could be hydraulically opened to the sides to act as a variable air brake and also reduce length.
 All these features allowed the B.103 to fit neatly on an elevator and in the hangar deck.

-The B.103 was designed to be fitted with two stores pylons under each wing, for a total of four, but also had a bomb bay, which was to accommodate four 450 kilogram (1,000 pound) bombs or a single nuclear weapon.
+The B.103 was designed to be fitted with two stores pylons under each wing, for a total of four, and also had a bomb bay, which was to accommodate four 450 kilogram (1,000 pound) bombs or a single nuclear weapon.
 A conventional bomb bay was not regarded as suitable for high-speed low-level attack, and so the B.103 was given a rotating bomb bay door, with munitions attached to the door itself.
 The door could snap around rapidly, reducing aerodynamic interference.
 The rotating bomb bay not only simplified weapons release, but made it easier to load munitions and perform servicing.
 Other stores, such as a reconnaissance camera pallet, were also planned to be carried in the bombbay.

 * The design was frozen by the summer of 1954.
 In July 1955, the British Admiralty selected the B.103 from the three finalists, on something of a "Goldilocks" line of reasoning.
 The Armstrong-Whitworth AW.168 was too cold; it would present the least risk and get into service the fastest, but it would also soon be obsolete.
 The Shorts PD.13 was too hot: it was the most advanced of the designs, but the risk level was high.
 The Blackburn B.103 was just right, neither too stodgy nor too daring.
 The contract placed an order for 20 "development batch (DB)" aircraft.
-This was an unusually high number of pre-production aircraft, but the Royal Navy was in a hurry and wanted to ensure that loss of a prototype would not delay the program.
+That was an unusually high number of pre-production aircraft, but the Royal Navy was in a hurry and wanted to ensure that loss of a prototype would not delay the program.
 The service also wanted to pursue development of various subsystems in parallel.

 Development work on the B.103 proceeded in deep secrecy.
 The Admiralty requested that a prototype be flying by April 1958, and the first prototype managed to take to the air on 30 April.
 Successive prototype production gradually incorporated features for operational aircraft.
 Carrier trials began in early 1960, having been delayed several months by the stall and crash of one of the prototypes, with both crew members killed after ejecting from their inverted aircraft.